What is Live Betting?

 A Live Bet will provide a much higher level of excitement and have you at the edge of your seat since you will need to stay alert and go for the bet as soon as the advantage opens up.

-This type of intensity has made Live Betting increasingly popular and more than 50% of bets placed during the NFL weekend belong to this particular category.
+This type of intensity has made Live Betting increasingly popular.
+More than 50% of bets placed during the NFL weekend belong to this particular category.

 The three most common types of Live Bets for NFL games are Point Spreads, Second-Half bets, and Totals.